Skip to content

 Simple Acts of Compassion Create Connection

 Love your neighbor as yourself.
 Do unto others as you would have them do unto you.
 Many of the wisdom traditions use a version of the Golden Rule.
-This rule or guideline stresses compassion.
+This rule or guideline focuses on connecting with compassion.

-I think back to when I was a child growing up in the ’70s and ’80s and the problems I felt were in my life.
-The issues of friendships, where to go to eat on a Saturday night (Pizza Hut, of course), and what to do when I felt there was nothing to do.
-I usually didn’t know about a party until after the fact.
-If my friends decided to go to the movies and I wasn’t home to pick up the phone, my friends left me to find my own entertainment.
+I remember when I was a child growing up in the ’70s and ’80s, I felt loneliness, anxiety, and the stress of expectations.
+However, the issues of my friendships, where to eat on a Saturday night (Pizza Hut, of course), and what to do when I felt there was nothing else to do, were much simpler than today.
+Without the invention of texting and social media, I usually didn’t know about a party until after the fact.
+If my friends decided to go to the movies and I wasn’t home to pick up the phone, my friends made plans.

-It’s different today for the younger generation.
-Teens today have instant notifications, instant invitations, or instant connections, all through the little device in their hands.
-Yet is it really what they want or need?
-There are reports of young people feeling disconnected and lonely among the ability to connect instantly.
+It’s different today for the current generation.
+Children and teens today have instant notifications, instant invitations, or instant connections, all through the little device in their hands.
+Yet, is it really what they want or need?
+Research reports a concerning rise in loneliness among teens, young people feeling disconnected and isolated even if they can connect instantly.
+This rise in adolescent loneliness is often linked to increased social media use and changes in social interactions, especially after the pandemic.

-Even though my teen years are so much different from my children’s, I can still have compassion for this generation’s young people because of an essential shared human experience.
-The needs of belonging, connection, and to matter are a few of the needs I can relate to, even though I am an “old” person.
+Even though my teen years differ significantly from my young adult children’s, I have compassion for this generation’s young people because of an essential shared human experience.
+The needs of belonging, connection, and to matter are essential at all stages of life.

-I have worked in the area of social and emotional learning for over 16 years.
-Over those years, I have learned that building a connection with a caring, capable, and compassionate adult is essential in a young person’s life – an adult who will listen and make a serious attempt to understand.
+I have worked in social and emotional learning for over 18 years.
+In those years, I have learned that building a connection with several caring, capable, and compassionate adults is essential in a young person’s life.
+Adults who will listen and seriously attempt to understand are protective factors for children and teens.

-The Search Institute, a research organization in Minneapolis, has a list of 40 positive supports and strengths a young person needs to succeed.
+The Search Institute, a research organization in Minneapolis, Minnesota, has compiled 40 positive supports and strengths a young person needs to succeed.
 One area is support: care from family, other adults, community members, and school staff.
 When a young person feels supported by the adults around him/her, there is a decrease in high-risk behaviors.
 Simple ways to connect with youth can happen in your community.
 YOU can play a part in the solution!

-Here are ten ways you can increase your compassion and connect with a child or teen.
+Here are ten ways to increase your compassion and connect with a child or teen.

-• Take an interest in an activity a teen you know is involved in by attending the activity or asking questions of the teen.
-Then listen.
+• Take an interest in an activity a child or teen you know is involved in by attending the activity or asking the teen questions, then listen.

-• Play a game of pick-up basketball with a group of kids for fun.
+• Play a game of pick-up basketball (or other games) with a group of kids for fun.

 • Invite kids on the sidelines to participate in a game.